 For Sale By Owner.
 We have an 80 Acre Hay Farm and are retired.
-It's too much for us so we are selling 20 acre parcels.
+It's too much for us so we are selling 40 acres.

 Homesteaders Take Note!
 Ideal Ranch land with Creek running through property.
 Currently Hay Farm in Ag status.
 Some of the best Dry Farming in the country.
 Power and Phone at Property Line.
 Fruit and Nut Trees, Berries, Grapes all Grow here.
 Level tillable land.
 Don't make the mistake of comparing other parcels without utilities at the property line or that are unusable because they are up hillsides or covered in trees with land that is not tillable.
-Good usable land.
+This land is good usable land.

 Deeded Land within the Boundaries of the Colville Reservation.
 Tribal Funding and Members welcomed but you do not need to be tribal nor Native American to purchase this fee property.
 Deed states under County jurisdiction.